kyma-incubator/compass/docs/compass/03-03-automatic-scenario-assignment.md

 }
 ```

-In the response you can see that your Runtime is assigned to the `MARKETING` Scenario:
+In the response you can see that your Runtime is assigned to the `MARKETING` formation.

 ```
 {